Utopiah/WebXR_edu_components/README.md

 ### Animate content

 *Animation/Multiple Animations*
-- **aframe-animatioon-component**: [repo] (https://github.com/supermedium/superframe/tree/master/components/animation) An animation component for A-Frame using anime.js.
+- **aframe-animation-component**: [repo] (https://github.com/supermedium/superframe/tree/master/components/animation) An animation component for A-Frame using anime.js.
+Now part of A-Frame 0.9 core.

 *Feel free to do PR with your own suggestions.*